 - Name Provides a link to a given metric.
-Click a name to launch the Chart Builder tool and display a preview chart for that specific metric. - Produced By Indicates the UnboundID product source that is generating the metric. - Enable Provides the corresponding dsconfig command-line instruction to enable the metric on the producing monitored server.
-Hover over the wrench icon to view the dsconfig command. - Description Provides a brief description of the metric. - Dimensions Displays the type of data on the chart. - Statistics Displays the type of measurement taken for the metric.
+Click a name to launch the Chart Builder tool and display a preview chart for that specific metric. - Produced By Indicates the UnboundID product source that is generating the metric. - Description Provides a brief description of the metric. - Dimensions Displays the type of data on the chart. - Statistics Displays the type of measurement taken for the metric.